freimannk/regenie_analysis/README.md

 - params.outdir : directory of the output
 - params.prefix : name of the root output file

-Use "-entry step2_only" to only run step 2 (with related datasets).
+Use "-entry step2_only" to only run step 2.